Lexideck-Technologies/ROUND_Harmonic/README.md

 A unified number space providing rich channels for informatic exchange.
 It posits that information is a physical substrate with thermodynamic weight, unifying General Relativity and Quantum Mechanics.

 ### Informatic Exchange Geometries (IEG)
-An information-theoretic hypothesis that suggests that there are universality classes of systems, including logic, in a continuous non-abelian ring topology (U-space).
+An information-theoretic hypothesis that suggests that there are universality classes of systems, including logic, in a continuous non-abelian ring topology ($\mathcal{U}$-space).

 ### ROUND (Riemannian Optimized Unified Neural Dynamo)
 The core phase-accumulating recurrent architecture developed in this research.
 It treats hidden state as a phase angle on a learned manifold rather than a scalar magnitude, allowing for direct "phasic" accumulation of information.